cumc/xqtl-protocol/container/singularity/README.md

 If fakeroot didn't work and gave the error message of:
-1. `FATAL:   could not use fakeroot: no mapping entry found in /etc/subuid for {username}` Check if your username is in /etc/subuid
+1. `FATAL:   could not use fakeroot: no mapping entry found in /etc/subuid for {username}`

+   Check if your username is in /etc/subuid

-2. `ERROR  : Failed to create container namespaces` For debian system, do `sudo echo 1 > /proc/sys/kernel/unprivileged_userns_clone`
+2. `ERROR  : Failed to create container namespaces`

+   For debian system, do `sudo echo 1 > /proc/sys/kernel/unprivileged_userns_clone`

-3. `FATAL:   Unable to create build: while searching for mksquashfs: exec: "mksquashfs": executable file not found in $PATH` do `sudo apt-get update && sudo apt-get install squashfs-tools`
+3. `FATAL:   Unable to create build: while searching for mksquashfs: exec: "mksquashfs": executable file not found in $PATH`

+   Do `sudo apt-get update && sudo apt-get install squashfs-tools`